The onshore part of the Viking Link project is known as the UK Onshore Scheme.

 These are shown on the maps below.

-Preferred location for the Viking Link landfall site
+Proposed location for the Viking Link landfall site

-Preferred location for the Viking Link converter station site
+Proposed location for the Viking Link converter station site

 Local opinion played an important part in the decision and we selected these sites after careful consideration of all the information provided by local people, along with environmental and technical information.
 We would like to thank everyone who participated in the Phase 1 consultation and provided comments.